vipra-uwf/VIPRA/README.md

 ## Included Modules

-There are several base modules included with VIPRA.
+There are several modules included with VIPRA.

 **Model**:
 - [`Calm Model`](#calm-model)